If you’re searching for what to serve with brisket, you’ve come to the right place!

-It may seem a bit odd at first but trust me, your taste buds won’t let you forget about this recipe.
+It may seem odd at first but trust me, your taste buds won’t let you forget about this recipe.

 Now, I am not even sure if it is legal to eat brisket without mac and cheese.

-Mac and cheese is the perfect side dish for brisket.
+Mac and cheese is the most famous side dish for brisket.

 This baked mac and cheese is creamy, outrageously cheesy and features crisp panko breadcrumbs on top.

-When you are looking for a side dish recipe that goes perfectly with brisket, you should give some serious consideration to the almighty fried green tomato.
+When you are looking for a side dish recipe that goes well with brisket, you should give some serious consideration to the almighty fried green tomato.

-When making fried green tomatoes but sure to pick firm tomatoes.
+When making Fried Green Tomatoes, be sure to pick firm tomatoes.

-They will fry up better, keep their shape, and also the coating will adhere to them best.
+They will fry up better, keep their shape, and the coating will adhere to them best.

-We even cooked up our version of fried green tomatoes in the air fryer the other day.
+We even cooked our version of fried green tomatoes in the air fryer the other day.

 A cold and creamy pasta salad is a refreshing side dish to serve with brisket.

-This recipe is made with ranch seasoning so it is just a little extra kick of flavor that pairs perfectly with brisket.
+This recipe uses ranch seasoning, so it is a little extra kick of flavor that pairs with brisket.

-If you can get your hands on some fresh dill for this salad, we highly recommend it.
+If you can get your hands on fresh dill for this salad, we highly recommend it.

 It isn’t crucial but it just adds something special.